braddefauw/calculator-top/README.md

 # calculator-top
-# Frontend Mentor - Calculator app solution
+# The Odin Project/Front End Mentor - Calculator app solution

-This is a solution to the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Calculator app challenge on The Odin Project](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/calculator) pulling in resources from [Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).

 ## Table of contents